Understanding Your Child's Behavior: Home vs. School

 Strategies for Bridging the Gap

 Create open lines of communication between home and school to ensure your child’s feelings are addressed everywhere.
+Discussing what you observe with teachers will provide a complete picture of your child's behavior.

-Consistency in Rules and Expectations:
+2. Consistency in Rules and Expectations

 Aligning rules and expectations between home and school fosters stability.
 When a child knows what to expect, it can minimize confusion and stress.
+Consistency provides them with a sense of security.

-Encouraging Social Skills:
+3. Encouraging Social Skills

 Coaches in empathetic social skills can improve a child's confidence.
 Simple role-playing can help them practice responding to various scenarios.
+This builds their ability to handle social interactions more effectively.

 Encourage your child to make small choices at home.
 This builds agency, which can help them face challenges at school.
+Little decisions can empower them and encourage them to express themselves.

-Creating a Support Network:
+5. Creating a Support Network

 Engage teachers and counselors to develop a comprehensive support system.
 This partnership provides varied perspectives on how to address challenges your child may face.